Cambodian genocide: Mao era

 We agree with you!
 Much of your experience is better than ours.
 China is not qualified to criticize you.
 We committed errors of the political routes for ten times in fifty years—some are national, some are local…Thus I say China has no qualification to criticize you but to applaud you.
 You are basically correct…During the transition from the democratic revolution to adopting a socialist path, there exist two possibilities: one is socialism, the other is capitalism.
 Our situation now is like this.
 Fifty years from now, or one hundred years from now, the struggle between two lines will exist.
 Even ten thousand years from now, the struggle between two lines will still exist.
 When Communism is realized, the struggle between two lines will still be there.
 Otherwise, you are not a Marxist.
 This is unity existing among opposites.
 If one mentions only one side of the two, this is metaphysics.
-I believe in what Marx and Lenin have said, the that path [of advance] would be tortuous ...
+I believe in what Marx and Lenin have said, that the path [of advance] would be tortuous ...
 Our state now is, as Lenin said, a capitalist state without capitalists.
 This state protects capitalist rights, and the wages are not equal.
 Under the slogan of equality, a system of inequality has been introduced.
 There will exist a struggle between two lines, the struggle between the advanced and the backward, even when Communism is realized.
 Today we cannot explain it completely.

 Pol Pot replied: "The issue of lines of struggle raised by Chairman Mao is an important strategic issue.
 We will follow your words in the future.
 I have read and learned various works of Chairman Mao since I was young, especially the theory on people's war.
 Your works have guided our entire party."
 On the other hand, during another meeting in August 1975, Chinese Premier Zhou Enlai warned Sihanouk as well as Khmer Rouge leaders including Khieu Samphan and Ieng Sary of the danger of radical movement towards communism, citing the mistakes in China's own Great Leap Forward.
 Zhou urged them not to repeat the mistakes that had caused havoc.
 Sihanouk later recalled that Khieu Samphan and Ieng Thirith responded only with "an incredulous and superior smile".

 During the genocide, China was the largest military and economic supporter of the Khmer Rouge, supplying "more than 15,000 military advisers" and most of its external aid.
-It is estimated that at least 90% of foreign aid to Khmer Rouge came from China, with 1975 alone seeing US$1 billion in interest-free economics and military aid, "the biggest aid ever given to any one country by China."
+It is estimated that at least 90% of foreign aid to Khmer Rouge came from China, with 1975 alone seeing US$1 billion in interest-free economic and military aid, "the biggest aid ever given to any one country by China".
 A series of internal crises in 1976 prevented Beijing from exerting substantial influence over Khmer Rouge policies.